theriaubenoit-ops/aNA-ai/docs/architecture.md

 │   └── Role: "Zone Strengthening".
 Diffuses from active neurons to nearby │       synapses to signal "We just fired together, strengthen everything here."
 │       (Crucial for local clusters and blood flow simulation).
-├── NEW: Acetylcholine -> Sensory Sensitivity (Layer IV) │   └── Role: "Focus & Alertness".
+├── Acetylcholine -> Sensory Sensitivity (Layer IV)
+│   └── Role: "Focus & Alertness".
 Lowers the firing threshold of Layer IV │       to make external inputs (Thalamus) more prominent.
 ├── Dopamine -> Reward & Plasticity (Layers II/III)
 │   └── Role: "Learning Signal".
 Acts as a multiplier for LTP (Long-Term │       Potentiation) in the association layers.
 No Dopamine = No Memory growth.
-├── NEW: Serotonin -> Homeostatic Balance (Global)
+├── Serotonin -> Homeostatic Balance (Global)
 │   └── Role: "The Governor".
 Prevents runaway excitation (Epilepsy simulation) │       by stabilizing the global neural threshold.
-└── NEW: Adrenaline -> Hyper-Alertness & Flashbulb Memory
+└── Adrenaline -> Hyper-Alertness & Flashbulb Memory
     ├── Sensitivity: Acts as an overall win multiplier.
     │   All layers (I to VI) become extremely responsive.
     ├── Concentration: Reduces background “noise” by increasing the